markbrown4/gmail-react/readme.md

 http://webdevrefinery.com/forums/topic/13835-reactjs/

-In this tutorial we'll be looking at how to build rich client-side apps using React.js, Facebook's open source tool for rendering Views that's been generating a heap of noise in the community lately.
+Facebook's open source tool for rendering Views that's been generating a heap of noise in the community lately.
 No prior knowledge of React is necessary.

 ## Prerequisites